JohnnyCena123/raylib-projects/README.md

 * `-DINCLUDE_TERMINAL_IN_RELEASE_WINDOWS=ON` - Allows you to include terminal when building in Release mode.
 Windows only.
 * `-DNO_PRECOMPILED_HEADERS=ON` - Whether or not project headers will be pre-compiled before the rest of the code.
 * `-DINCLUDE_DEBUGGING_IN_RELEASE=ON` - Keep code that's meant for debugging, in Release mode
+* `-DVERBOSE_LOGGING` - Logs a bunch of seemingly useless stuff.
+Used for debugging

 ### Notes